lulupointu/theater/README.md

 }
 ```

-This will cause your widget to rebuild when `isCurrent` changes.
+This will cause your widget to rebuild when `isCurrent` changes.# theater-tutorial